You Are Not Indecisive — You Are Misusing Your Decision Muscle

 “Michael, as I hear you describe yourself as 'indecisive' and struggling to say 'No', 'Not now' or 'Not me, but here’s who can', what strikes me is this: you ARE making decisions.

-The penny dropped.
-There was silence.
-I hold silence with him*.
+The penny drops.
+There is silence.
+I hold silence with him.
 I notice Michael change, physically: he is straightening up.
 I didn’t notice him hunching over earlier, but seeing him sitting upright now, I notice a change not just in his posture, but in his entire presence: his breathing slows, it becomes deeper.
 He comes across as more grounded.

 “I AM making decisions...” — he says slowly as he continues trying this concept on.

-I almost see him think back through our whole session (or I think through it myself, wishing him to do the same) and change, in his mind, every time he said 'I’m unable to make decisions' to 'I HAVE been making decisions'...
+I almost see him think back through our whole session and change, in his mind, every time he said 'I’m unable to make decisions' to 'I HAVE been making decisions'...
 He is accepting my challenge, my provocation, my offer to see himself differently.
 He is being empowered by it.
 But only because on some level, he already knew all of that.
 He just needed a language for it, perhaps by another voice at first, before he can internalise it and make it his own.

 “The good news is that you have this decision muscle already available to you.
 You just need to apply it differently.
-And that is an easier move rather than trying to go from 'I’m indecisive' to 'I wanna be decisive'."
+And that is an easier move than trying to go from 'I’m indecisive' to 'I want to be decisive'."

 Michael confirms that he sees it.
-His self-perception has been positively challenged in the last 5 minutes of our session.
-He accepted the challenge and, during the next several months, applied this empowering perspective, which proved to be central to several other areas he wanted to work on: not being the hero who saves the day, delegating to his team more, empowering them to say 'no' when appropriate, collaborating with other departments.
-As we met for other sessions, I experienced that he didn’t need any more interventions, just support and accountability check-ins, as he was getting used to applying this somewhat new self- concept to his leadership role.
+His self-perception has been positively challenged in the last five minutes of our session.
+He accepted this new perspective and, during the next several months, realised how central it was to several other areas he wanted to work on: not being the hero who saves the day, delegating to his team more, empowering them to say 'no' when appropriate, collaborating with other departments.
+As we met for other sessions, I experienced that he didn’t need any more interventions — just support and accountability check-ins, as he was getting used to applying this somewhat new self-concept to his leadership role.

 Anton Zemlyanoy is an executive coach who helps leaders navigate change with clarity and self-trust, turning self-talk into a leadership strength.